-In this session, we will show that even a sensible transformation of author’s coding style successfully decrease the performance of source code authorship attribution systems.
-An important part of this session’s content will include practical attacks on current attribution systems: author imitation and author hiding.
-The first attack can be applied on user identity in open-source projects.
-The attack transforms attacker’s source code to a version that mimics the victim’s coding style while retaining functionality of original code.
-This is particularly concerning for open-source contributors who are unaware of the fact that by contributing to open-source projects they reveal identifiable information that can be used to their disadvantage.
-For example, one can easily see that by imitating someone’s coding style it is possible to implicate any software developer in wrongdoing.
-To resist this attack we discuss multiple approaches of hiding a coding style of software author before contribute to open-source.
+Alina Matyukhina investigates the feasibility of deception in source code attribution techniques in real-world environments, which contain adversaries and dishonest users.
+Alina shows that even a sensible transformation of an author’s coding style successfully decreases the performance of source code authorship attribution systems.
+Alina also explores practical attacks on current attribution systems: author imitation and author hiding.
+The first attack, which can be applied on user identity in open source projects, transforms the attacker’s source code to a version that mimics the victim’s coding style while retaining functionality of original code.
+This is particularly concerning for open source contributors who are unaware of the fact that by contributing to open source projects they reveal identifiable information that can be used to their disadvantage.
+For example, by imitating someone’s coding style it is possible to implicate any software developer in wrongdoing.
+Alina then discuss multiple approaches to resist these attacks, including hiding the coding style of the software author before contributing to open source projects.

-Alina Matyukhina is a cyber security researcher and 3rd-year PhD candidate at Canadian Institute for Cybersecurity (CIC).
-Her research work focuses on applying machine learning, computational intelligence, and data analysis techniques to design innovative security solutions.
-Before joining CIC, she worked as a research assistant at Swiss Federal Institute of Technology where she took part in cryptography and security research projects.
-Both her B.S. and M.S. was completed in Math and IT.
-Alina is a member of the Association for Computing Machinery, the IEEE Computer Society.
-Alina is presenting her research at several security and software engineering conferences including HackFest, IdentityNorth, ISACA Security & Risk, Droidcon SF, and PyCon Canada.
+Alina Matyukhina is a cybersecurity researcher and PhD candidate at the Canadian Institute for Cybersecurity (CIC) at the University of New Brunswick.
+Her research focuses on applying machine learning, computational intelligence, and data analysis techniques to design innovative security solutions.
+Previously, she was a research assistant at the Swiss Federal Institute of Technology, where she took part in cryptography and security research projects.
+Alina is a member of the Association for Computing Machinery and the IEEE Computer Society.
+She has spoken at several security and software engineering conferences, including HackFest, IdentityNorth, ISACA Security & Risk, Droidcon SF, and PyCon Canada.